Towton Battlefield Society's affiliated re-enactment group, the Frei Compagnie, was founded in 2007 to act as the Society's 'medieval face'.

 TBS Christmas party 2007

 Aside from our 'in-house' activities, the Frei Compagnie also promotes the Society's charitable and educational ethos by supporting local community events and good causes.
 So you'll often find us at school galas, village fetes and fundraisers for historic sites like Kirkby Wharfe Church and St Mary's Chapel at Lead - often accompanied by non-re-enactor members running the TBS stall.
 This is partly so that all Society members can join in the fun of events even if they don't want to get into costume - and partly to emphasise to visitors that TBS is an historical society, not just a re-enactment group!
-And of course, sometimes we're just plain silly... as shown by the pictures below.
+To find out more, watch this space - or follow the Frei Compagnie on Facebook.